AbelHeinsbroek/chartjs-plugin-crosshair/docs/options.md

 Limit crosshair syncing to charts belonging to the same 'group'
 #### `suppressTooltips`
 Allows for suppressing tooltips when showing a synced crosshair
+#### `suppressClicks`
+Allows for suppressing clicks when showing a synced crosshair.
+Useful for disabling legend sync.

 ### Zooming
 The plugin allows for horizontal zooming by clicking and dragging over